umamina11/Personal-Finance-Tracker-with-AI-/README.md

-# Personal Finance Tracker with AI
+"# Personal Finance Tracker with AI"
-A smart personal finance app that automatically categorizes expenses, predicts budgets, and provides AI-powered insights.